googlielmo/gleam/README.md

 I started this project in 2001 while looking for a Lisp interpreter to add scripting capabilities to Java programs.

-I already knew Lisp (and liked it a lot) from my university days in Pisa, Italy, and I thought I could augment Java with Lisp.
-It was around that time that I discovered Scheme and I was instantly fascinated by the simplicity and elegance of the language.
+I learned Lisp (and liked it a lot) during my university days in Pisa, Italy, and I thought I could augment Java with Lisp.
+It was around that time that I discovered Scheme, and I was instantly fascinated by the simplicity and elegance of the language.
 I found out that there were already some good Java implementations of Scheme out there, but, you know, I have to try my hand at something to grok it! :-)